fwornle/ShopMob/doc/SmobOverview.md

 ##### SmobList - the ShopMob shopping lists

 Once logged on, the user arrives at the planning screen of the app.
-Upon the first time the app is used, the local database is still empty.
+The first time the app is used, the local database is still empty.
 When there is no connection to the backend, the app has no data.
 This is indicated to the user as shown below.